BlazeJewell/Facial-Scanning-using-OpenCV-dlib-Flask/README.md

 # GreenBit

 Here is the source code for our Facial Recongnition program.
+(Note: you only need to download the lated version to run)

 We are now at Version 0.7, which includes:
   - the facial landmarks